Dobell Australian Drawing Biennial

 Every two years a major exhibition of innovative contemporary drawing, the Dobell Australian Drawing Biennial, is presented at the Art Gallery of NSW with the support of the Foundation.
 Each Biennial is an exploration of a particular theme that expands our understanding of what a drawing can be.

-The 2024 exhibition, Infinite, is the fifth Australian Drawing Biennial at the Art Gallery of NSW and involves ten artists whose work focuses on abstraction.
-The works vary from hand-drawn graphite, coloured pencil and ink on paper, to collaborative wall and floor drawings, works made using the power of the sun, and works that extend beyond two dimensions.
+Featuring the work of ten artists from around Australia, the 2024 Dobell Australian Drawing Biennial is titled Infinite and focuses on abstraction.
+The works selected for this exhibition vary from hand-drawn graphite, coloured pencil and ink on paper, to collaborative wall and floor drawings, works made using the power of the sun, and works that extend beyond two dimensions.
+They all share an abstract aesthetic and also explore technology, the forces of nature and the rhythms of the body.

 2020